-436-120-0710 Direct Worker Purchases: Kinds
+436-120-0710 Direct Worker Purchases: Categories Kinds

-The insurer must provide the direct worker purchases described in sections (1) through (12) of this rule without regard to the worker's pre- or post-injury income.
+The insurer must provide the direct worker purchases listeddescribed in this rulesection if necessary for the worker to participate in vocational assistance or to meet the requirements of a suitable job.s (1) through (12) of this rule without regard to the worker's pre-or post injury income.
 The insurer may not require the worker to submit a financial statement in order to qualify for direct worker purchases listed in sections (1) through (12).
 In determining the necessity of direct worker purchases described in sections (13) through (18), the insurer must consider, among all factors, the worker's pre-injury net income as compared with the worker's post-injury net income.
 Permanent partial disability award payments will not be considered as income.
 For the insurer to find the purchase necessary, the worker's pre-injury net income, as adjusted by the cost-of-living matrix, must be greater than the worker's post-injury net income, unless the worker can establish financial hardship.
 The insurer may require the worker to provide information about expenditures or family income when the worker claims a financial hardship.